These gluten and refined sugar free shortbread cookies are so yummy! Pair them with almond milk or coffee and you’ve got a great, easy snack!

 Never miss out on new recipes like this one by following me on:

 - In a large mixing bowl, combine softened butter and maple syrup.
 Mix until well blended.
-Add almond flour, brown rice flour, cornstarch, and salt.
+Add gluten-free flour blend, almond flour, and salt.
 Blend until well incorporated, about 1-2 minutes, and then mix in vanilla extract.
 Dough should be similar in consistency to the photo above.
 Dough will be thick, but soft and a little tacky.
 If for some reason your dough is too loose, you can add extra of any of the flours, a tablespoon at a time, until it gets to the right consistency.

 - Divide the dough onto two large squares of parchment paper.
 Shape dough into a 6 to 8-inch log.
 Fold one side of the parchment over the dough and tuck under the log shape.
 Continue to roll the dough in the parchment, as in the photos above, until all the parchment is wrapped around and dough is pretty evenly distributed.
 Twist each end of the parchment to keep tightly wrapped, like a candy wrapper.
 Refrigerate logs for at least 1-2 hours, or until completely chilled.
 This helps the cookies hold their shape.